52 Awesome Fun Neat Cool Interesting Facts About Michigan!

 Official state symbols of Michigan

-48. The white-tailed deer was elected the official game mammal of Michigan in 1997, and ten (10) other states — including Arkansas and Illinois — have also elected it as a state symbol.
+49. The white-tailed deer was elected the official game mammal of Michigan in 1997, and ten (10) other states — including Arkansas and Illinois and Mississippi and Nebraska and New Hampshire and Ohio and Oklahoma and Pennsylvania and South Carolina and Wisconsin — have also elected it as a state symbol.

 *****This post contains affiliate links.
 If you use these links to buy something we may earn a commission.
 Thank you for reading Content Bash!*****